This post may contain affiliate sales links. Please see my full disclosure policy for details

 Measuring With the Spoon and Level Method

 If you don’t have access to a food scale, the spoon and level method is the way to go.
-As the name suggests, this method involves spooning your flour into the measuring cup little by little, then leveling it off at the top.
+As the name suggests, this method involves spooning your flour into the measuring cup little by little, and then leveling it off at the top.
 You’ll still get some variance with this recipe, but without a scale, this is the best option.
 Here’s how to do it properly:

 Prep the Flour: Before you grab that spoon and start scooping, you’ll want to give your flour a good fluff so that it’s nice and light.